grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 Use the latest version of [Grafana Alloy](https://grafana.com/docs/alloy/<ALLOY_VERSION>).

-1. To scrape native histograms, you need to set the `scrape_protocols` argument in the `prometheus.scrape` component to specify `PrometheusProto` as the first protocol to negotiate and `scrape_classic_histograms = true` in order to scrape both classic and native histograms.
+1. To scrape native histograms, you need to set the `scrape_protocols` argument in the `prometheus.scrape` component to specify `PrometheusProto` as the first protocol to negotiate and `always_scrape_classic_histograms = true` in order to scrape both classic and native histograms.

    ```
     scrape_protocols = ["PrometheusProto", "OpenMetricsText1.0.0", "OpenMetricsText0.0.1", "PrometheusText0.0.4"]
-    scrape_classic_histograms = true
+    always_scrape_classic_histograms = true
    ```

    For more information, refer to [prometheus.scrape](https://grafana.com/docs/alloy/<ALLOY_VERSION>/reference/components/prometheus/prometheus.scrape/) in the Grafana Alloy documentation.